petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/integrating-okta-sso.md

 1. Go back to *General* tab and enable the Service Provider.
 Click *Save*.

-2. (Optionally) Add a `Sign In` widget to a temporary site page and publish it.
-In case the SSO is not working, this can provide a login workaround while testing.
+1. As a precaution, create a temporary site page and add a `Sign In` widget to it.
+In case testing the SSO fails, this can provide a login workaround.

 1. Open a new browser and click top right *Sign In* which will redirect user to Okta sign in page.